aptly-io/grav-plugin-sectionwidget/README.md

 Here's the markdown content that resulted in the [screen shots above](#screenshot).
 It illustrates:
-* The whole page is opened; all sections are visible due to the option `initial_section: full`
+* The whole page is opened; all sections are visible due to the option `initial: full`
 * Some content in front of the first section marker
 * The use of a title right after the section marker (`Section 2 Most work` and `Footnotes`)
 * Three sections (The footnotes is a separate section)